codership/documentation/galeracluster/source/mysqldump.rst

 =============================
 .. _`enabling-mysqldump`:

-The Logical State Snapshot transfer method ``mysqldump`` works by interfacing through the database server rather than the physical data.
+The :term:`Logical State Transfer Method` ``mysqldump`` works by interfacing through the database server rather than the physical data.
 As such, they require some additional configurations beyond setting the :ref:`wsrep_sst_method <wsrep_sst_method>` parameter.

 --------------------------------------